sui-foundation/sui-docs/README.md

 ## Contributors

 This current repo was migrated and built from the [Sui monorepo](https://github.com/MystenLabs/sui).
 Current contributors can be found [here](https://github.com/sui-foundation/sui-docs/graphs/contributors).
-Past contributors can be found [here](https://github.com/sui-foundation/sui-docs/blob/main/CONTRIBUTORS.md).
+Past contributors can be found [here](CONTRIBUTORS.md).

 ## [Code of conduct](https://docs.sui.io/contribute/code-of-conduct)

 ## License

-The Sui Documentation is distributed under the <a href="https://github.com/sui-foundation/sui-docs/blob/main/LICENSE">CC BY 4.0</a> license
+The Sui Documentation is distributed under the [LICENSE](CC BY 4.0 license).